Oliver-Balb/Starbucks/README.md

 # Structure of Jupyter Notebooks and Python helper module
 The solution consists of two Jupyter Notebooks and one Python file:

-* Starbucks_Capstone_notebook.ipynb: Data quality and data tidiness analysis and cleaning; cleaned data is stored into files in Excel format
+* Starbucks_Capstone_notebook-Wrangling.ipynb: Data quality and data tidiness analysis and cleaning; cleaned data is stored into files in Excel format
 * Starbuck_Capstone_notebook-Analysis.ipynb: Data analysis and prediction model, based on data loaded from files in Excel format
 * dataprocessing_helper.py: Helper function for data processing, e. g. one-hot encoding